 We believe in working together to improve both the facilities and the lives of residents in our communities.
 We seek to promote, encourage and support community involvement by offering funds to local voluntary groups with clearly identified needs.

-Hall & Woodhouse is supported by Blackmore Vale Media and the Dorset Community Foundation, who provide the scheme in the Western area with publicity, advice and local knowledge.
-Covering the Eastern area, our partners are Sussex Newspapers and the Sussex Community Foundation.
+Hall & Woodhouse is supported by Blackmore Vale Media and the Dorset Community Foundation, which provide the scheme in the western area with publicity, advice and local knowledge.
+Covering the eastern area, our partners are Sussex Newspapers and the Sussex Community Foundation.

 Please note: Applications will not be considered from national organisations or those that are profit making or political.